How I Bought 4 x Fourplex Investment Properties in 12 Months – (Part 1)

 “Small leaks can sink big ships over time”

 When buying a single-family home in a nice neighborhood, you’re competing against everyone else who wants to buy that house too.
 This includes the thousands of local families that want to move into the neighborhood and use the house as their primary residence.
 The better the neighborhood, the more competition you have.

-Usually, with multi family properties, you’re only competing against other investors.
+Usually, when buying a fourplex, you’re only competing against other investors.
 Better yet, if you’re buying in small towns outside of major cities, there’s even less competition and less investors interested.
 Most people haven’t even heard of the town in Texas that I invest in.
 (And, I like it that way!)